Best Hard Drives (HDD) to Buy for Synology NAS

 There are two main reasons why you’ll want to pick up NAS hard drives as opposed to desktop hard drives.
 NAS drives are designed for 24/7 continuous operation (whereas desktop drives aren’t).
 They also have thermal controls and anti-vibration technologies to avoid creating too much vibration, which is a problem for NAS devices since you have multiple hard drives spinning directly next to each other.
 For these reasons, desktop drives are inferior and should not be used.

-Hard Drive Failure’s - Best Synology NAS Hard Drives (HDD)
+Hard Drive Failure’s - What is the Best Synology NAS Hard Drive

 Before we can take a look at the different types of hard drives, it’s important to understand that all hard drives fail.
 That’s the unfortunate reality and while we can try and select hard drives based on failure statistics (some brands fail less frequently than others), the warranty process for a hard drive is generally something designed to protect you from these types of issues.